 To find more background information about the educational system of Singapore, try these tips for searching the library catalog:

 Here are some keywords that may be useful in your search:

-For a brief overview of Singapore's educational system and related topics, try this article available from the library's online collection:
+For a brief overview of Singapore's educational system and related topics, try the article.
+"Singapore", available from the library's online collection:

 Publications from UNESCO and the CIA may also provide useful background information: